Robert Shanebrook can be reached at:

 He was instructed by and later worked on photographic projects with John Sexton and Ansel Adams.

 At Kodak he won the Everest Award for Product Excellence and the Outstanding Innovation Award for film technology advancements.
+Also, the FA$T Award for AgX Leadership.

 He was on the Board of Directors of the Friends of Photography, Carmel and San Francisco, California.